Interest rates and credit cards have a powerful — and potentially explosive — relationship in the U.S. economy.

 - Set up an online account at your bank to automatically pay your credit card balance from your existing checking or savings account.
 This presumes, of course, that you have enough money in your bank account to handle the monthly credit card bills.

 - Find a promotional card offer for zero-percent interest.
-These usually have a time limit — 6–12 months is normal — during which you can carry a balance without penalty, but as soon as the time limit expires, the interest rate kicks in.
+These usually have a time limit — 12-18 months is normal — during which you can carry a balance without penalty, but as soon as the time limit expires, a high interest rate kicks in.

 - Get a credit card with a grace period.
 A grace period is a time frame during which you can pay your credit card off without having to pay interest.
 Not all credit cards have a grace period, but the Credit Card Accountability Responsibility and Disclosure Act of 2009 (or Credit CARD Act) mandates that those that do should allow for at least 21 days.
 Grace periods usually only apply to purchases; they don’t apply to cash advances or balance transfers.

-Long term, however, the only guaranteed way to avoid paying interest is to pay off the balance on all of your credit cards every month.
+Long term, however, the only guaranteed way to avoid paying interest is to pay off the balance on all credit cards every month.

 Lowering Interest Rates

 Lowering the interest rate on your credit card account may not be as difficult as you might expect.

 A 2014 survey by CreditCards.com found that 65% of the people who asked their credit card company for a lower interest rate got it.
 The problem is that only 23% of the 983 cardholders surveyed even bothered to ask!